agile-data-engine/ade-file-notifier-reference/cloud_resources/azure/terraform/modules/function_app/README.md

 ## About

-Module for creating a Function App and related components including:
+Module for creating a Function App, Application Insights and role assignments/access policies for working with storage, queues and key vault.
-- Application Insights
-- Storage account with queues for triggering the functions and blob containers for function files
-- Event subscription for blob created source file events
-- Role assignments

 ## Requirements